Canine influenza: Vaccine

 In June 2009, the United States Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) approved the first canine influenza vaccine.
+This veterinarian provided vaccine help fight the infection and are preventative measures for dogs who are constantly facing exposure of the H3N8 and H3N2 strain.
 This vaccine must be given twice initially with a two-week break, then annually thereafter.

 H3N2 version

 A second form of canine influenza was first identified during 2006 in South Korea and southern China.
 The virus is an H3N2 variant that adapted from its avian influenza origins.
 An outbreak in the US was first reported in the Chicago area during 2015.
 Outbreaks were reported in several US states during the spring and summer of 2015 and had been reported in 25 states by late 2015.